manfredspitze/try-except-starter/try-except-practice.md

 ### Overview

-In this project, you'll learn how to use the `try-except` block to catch and handle exceptions that pop up when you run your code.
+In this project, you'll learn how to use the `try-except` block to catch and handle exceptions that might pop up when you run your code.

 A `try-except` block can help keep your script from crashing when the user enters incorrect or unexpected input.